Murdalay/bem-core/common.docs/reference/reference.en.md

   * `Boolean` is a flag that specifies if the given block has a client-side JavaScript.
   * `Object` is a hash which contains JavaScript parameters (it's assumed that the given block has a client-side JavaScript).

-In the figure below the elements, for which generation the mode `js` is responsible, are of highlighted:
+Code section of HTML, that are generated by mode `js`, are highlighted in the figure below:

 ![mode-js](https://raw.github.com/bem/bemhtml/master/common.docs/reference/reference_mode_js.png)

-The template's definition in the mode `js` (sub-predicate `js()`) makes sense if only the block has a client-side JavaScript.
+Template's definition in the mode `js` (sub-predicate `js()`) makes sense if only the block has a client-side JavaScript.

 <table>
 <tr>